ramchalluri/sa_work_magic/source/identity-domain.html.md

 |11.  | PROD     | <https://identity.gov.au>       | External   | Design |

 ## <a id="STAFF_SUPPORT_TOOL"></a>Staff Support Tool

-The following domains are needed to support externalizing the  website.
+The following domains are needed to support externalizing the staff support tool website.
+The Staff Support tool is going to provide the following functions
+1. View Exchange Transactions
+1. View Relying Parties and Identity Provider Registrations
+1. Create / Update Relying Parties and Identity Provider registrations

 |S.No | Env Name |   URL                                   | Visibility | Status |
 |:---:|:--------:|-----------------------------------------|------------|:------:|